BLBMS/api/README.md

 ```
 allows access for this IP range.
 Adjust to your own situation.
-"api-allow": "192.168.xxx.0/24",
+"api-allow": "0.0.0.0/0",
 enables the API by making it listen on the specified IP address and port.
 0.0.0.0 signifies all adapters and IPs.
 "api-bind": "0.0.0.0:4068"
 ```
 ______________
 ## device.list

-make new file with `nano device.list` contains the miners' IPs (aaa.bbb.ccc.ddd) and the name of that miner, one per line (add a blank line at the end of the file)
+make a new file with `nano device.list` containing the IPs of the miners (aaa.bbb.ccc.ddd) and the name of that miner, one per line (add a blank line at the end of the file)

 e.g.:
 ```